vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 The issue revolves around a meta-theoretical problem called "siddhasādhanam", which I translated using the somewhat clunky phrase 'failure to differentiate'.
 Siddhasādhanam occurs when a set of theoretical possibilities presented as competing answers to some question or problem fail to differentiate themselves from each other.
 For example, this can happen if one of the competing theories entails the other.
 The concern is that such failure of differentiation leads to uninformative analysis and suggests a problem with the way the project has been framed.

-Here, the supposed failure to differentiate between constitutivist and nonconstitutivist accounts is with respect to certain theoretical forms of observation whose evidentiality is supposed to be necessarily constitutive.
-So—the objection goes—in the context of these edge cases, the constituvist-nonconstitutivist distinction fails and the whole debate becomes unintelligible.
+Here, the supposed failure to differentiate between internalist and externalist accounts is with respect to certain theoretical forms of observation whose evidentiality is supposed to be necessarily internal.
+So—the objection goes—in the context of these edge cases, the constituvist-externalist distinction fails and the whole debate becomes unintelligible.

 The reference to "mystical insight" [yogipratyakṣam], for example, has to do with the concept of "omniscience"—such as with God [īśvarajñānam] and sages [yogijñānam].
 According to certain theistic philosophers [e.g. Naiyyāyikas], God's experience of the world involves grasping all facts simultaneously in a single observation.
 A consequence of this is that God's experience would detect it's own evidentiality—regardless of the general structure of the problem—since this falls under the scope of "all facts".